 Study the section on irrigation carefully.
 Once your lawn is established, you should not have to irrigate more than once every second or third day.
 In addition, you should avoid watering your lawn during the afternoon or evening hours.
 Following these general rules will allow the lawn blades and soil surface to dry between irrigations, breaking the cycle for disease development.

 In some instances, your lawn may be suffering from an insect infestation.
 In general, insects, like fungi, are more active in warm moist conditions.
 Like fungi, control starts with irrigation.
 Follow the recommendations above carefully.
-If you need more information read our lawn watering discussion.
+If you need more information read our lawn irrigation page.

 While most insects are not harmful to your turf, some like the sod web worm, cut worm, and chinch bug (primarily St. Augustine), can be detrimental.
 To detect these insects, mix 1 to 2 ounces of dishwashing liquid with one gallon of water and apply it evenly to a square yard of turf with a sprinkle can.
 After 5 to 10 minutes, the insects should move to the surface, where you can collect them.
 Place the insects into a bag and bring them in to your local nurseryman for identification or refer to the University Cooperative Extension Pest Management Guidelines.